-- Ignore the comment, since it occurred apart from the portions of the class session where the GSI addressed all the students together. - Ask the students with the concern to come to office hours to talk about what they said. - Speak to the students who voiced the complaint, take a few moments during the next class meeting to name and dispel the stereotype, and explain to everyone the purpose of the grading curve and how it works.
+- Ignore the comment, since it occurred apart from the portions of the class session where the GSI addressed all the students together. - Ask the students with the concern to come to office hours to talk about what they said. - Speak to the students who voiced the complaint, take a few moments during the next class meeting to address the comment, and explain to everyone the purpose of the grading curve and how it works.

-The first option is not acceptable because even though the comment was not directed toward the GSI or the class in general, it was heard by several members of the class.
-If the statement stands without comment, students who identify as Asian or Asian-American may experience negative effects of the stereotype.
+The first option is not acceptable for a number of reasons.
+The comment conveys that Asian students are threats and that their very presence makes the course unfair for students of other backgrounds.
+These messages are divisive and exclusionary.
+Further, even though the comment was not directed toward the GSI or the class in general, it was heard by several members of the class.
+If the GSI does not address the statement, students who identify as Asian or Asian-American may experience negative effects of a harmful stereotype.
 Further, if the GSI lets the stereotype go, other students may feel that such talk is acceptable in the class.
-This may make some class members who have frequently been subjected to stereotypes feel alienated, and alienation will harm the learning environment.
+This may make class members who have frequently been subjected to stereotypes feel alienated, and alienation will harm the learning environment.

-The second option is a partially good choice, but as with the first option, it lets the stereotype stand, indirectly condoning discriminatory language and leading to negative effects on students and the classroom learning environment.
+The second option is a partially good choice, but as with the first option, it does not address the stereotype with all of the students in the course, indirectly condoning discriminatory language and likely harming individual students and the classroom learning environment.

-The third option is best because it addresses the speakers' misconception directly but also addresses stereotypes and assumptions in the public forum of the classroom in which they were spoken.
-Talking about stereotypes lets the students know that the GSI cares about them as individuals in the class.
+The third option is best because it responds to the speakers' misconception directly but also addresses stereotypes and assumptions in the public forum of the classroom in which they were spoken.
+Talking openly about stereotypes lets the students know that the GSI cares about them and their success in the class.
 Further, explaining how the grading curve works will minimize any misconceptions about the grading system.

-Check Your Understanding (Page 12 of 31)
+Check Your Understanding (Page 11 of 30)